Manage Threat Detection Rules

 Access the Rules Library

-2. The Rules Library is displayed.
+The Rules Library appears.

 • Search: Click the magnifying glass if the Search field is not automatically opened.
 Search by words in the rule name.